mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/PagerDuty-Escalation-Policies-Microsoft-Graph-connector-(preview).md

 **Your security credentials have expired for this session.
 Please go back and sign in again with your Client ID and Client secret.**

-Credential info has expired.
-Please create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.
+Credential info expires.
+Create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.

  **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the PagerDuty App.**

 Common credential error.
-Please go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.
+Go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.

 ## Next steps